mnm-team/p4-sdn/README.md

 The library of this repository, p4utils, is based on the [p4-utils](https://github.com/nsg-ethz/p4-utils) repository, which is again based on the [p4-shell](https://github.com/p4lang/p4runtime-shell) repository.
 We implement further APIs for the SDN controller, e.g., packet-in, packet-out, APIs related to idle timeout, and provide useful examples.

 The examples are designed for the Rechnernetze Praktikum (RNP) at MNM-Team, LMU.
 The specification of the infrastructure and details about the course are provided in the course's script.
 The course are usually held annually in the winter semester (e.g., [RNP WS2023/2024](https://www.nm.ifi.lmu.de/teaching/Praktika/2023ws/rnp/)).

+One can also create his/her own test-bed (e.g., in a laptop) by following instructions in [Infrastructure-as-Code](Infrastructure-as-Code).
+After finishing basic setup, a description of the desired test-bed in json format can be input to the existing script to bring it up.
+The VM-based test-bed allows customization of each individual component (e.g., host, switch, controller...) as one's wish.

 + We first [explain SDN](explaining_SDN) based on P4 and P4-Runtime, which is important to understand the basic of P4 and SDN, and to understand the subsequent examples.